Solving the Challenge: Ordering Images on Shopify

 Default Order Based on Upload Time

-Shopify determines the initial image sequence on product pages based on when photos were uploaded, causing issues when the upload order differs from the ideal relevance order.
+Shopify determines the initial sequence on product pages based on when photos were uploaded, causing issues when the upload order differs from the ideal relevance order.
 For merchants operating more than one store, their hero image highlighting key product features may upload last.
-Key photos may surface last, buried under less important images uploaded earlier.
+Key photos may surface last, buried under less important ones uploaded earlier.

 The merchant must manually reorder every product image across all stores to override the arbitrary upload-based order.
 As more stores and items are added, it becomes unscalable to keep fixing the sequence store-by-store.